onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 over the number of jobs, we tested running 5 simultaneous jobs, reading from one ledger each, as well as 1 job, reading from all 5 ledgers.

-The a sample job, reading from one ledger, is shown below.
+A programatically generated job, reading from one ledger, is shown below.
 In this case, 5 separate jobs are submitted to the cluster.

 ```clojure